Fletcher Building

-Fletcher Building Limited is one of the largest listed companies in New Zealand, with a market capitalisation of nearly NZ$4 billion.
-The company was split from Fletcher Challenge in 2001, formerly New Zealand's largest business and multinational.
+Fletcher Building Limited is a New Zealand construction management company.

 Structure and divisions

-With around 14,000 employees globally and over 34 business units operating under the Fletcher Building banner, the company is Australasia's largest building materials supplier.
+Fletcher Building originated through the activities of Fletcher Construction, which grew into the Fletcher Challenge conglomerate in 1981 and became, for a time, New Zealand's largest business and multinational.
+The company was split out from Fletcher Challenge in 2001.

 Andrew Reding started as Group Chief Executive Officer and Managing Director in August 2024.

-The company operates in six divisions: building products, distribution, concrete, residential and development, construction, and Australia.
+The company operates in four divisions: Light Building Products, Distribution, Heavy Building Products, Residential and Development.

 Distribution

 Fletcher's retail operations date back to its first building supply site in Dunedin in 1910.

 PlaceMakers has been the main trading brand for Fletcher Distribution's retail stores around the country since 1954.
 The chain has 62 stores in 2019, up from 52 in the late 1990s and early 2000s.
 PlaceMakers has 11 stores in Auckland, with a head office in Penrose, Auckland.

 Fletcher operated the Building Depot retail chain until 2003.
 It had 10 stores, including five in Auckland.
 Fletcher sold the chain to entrepreneur Mark Taylor in 2003 and two of its Auckland stores were closed.
 Building Depot went into receivership in 2004.